mattbierner/blog.mattbierner.com/_posts/2014-02-07-adding-state.md

 In this post, I add state to the [delimited continuation monad][mb-decont], and define a small set of operations for working with state.

 *[Monad Transformers and Modular Interpreters][modular-interpreters]* details an  elegant approach to interpreter design in a purely functional language.
-Atum is inspired by this work, but makes some compromises that I feel work better for Javascript (In this case, I believe you probably want to would use the [delimited control transformer][cct] `CCT` over a state monad).
+Atum is inspired by this work, but makes some compromises that I feel work better for Javascript (In this case, I believe you probably want to use the [delimited control transformer][cct] `CCT` over a state monad).

 # Adding State to the Interpreter Monad
 Adding state to a monad requires the monad to thread state through computation along with values.
 Building on the delimited continuation monad, state also needs to be threaded through the continuations.
 A small set of operations will allow computations to get and set the state.